jlbaldwin91/garden-planner/README.md

 ### How did the project's design evolve over time?

-At first, I was just trying to get something working — mostly just gardens and plants.
+At first, I was just trying to get something working, mostly just gardens and plants.
 But as I went along, I realized I needed more structure to represent things like planting dates and harvests.
 So I added those as separate models, even though I wasn't totally sure I was doing it "the right way."
 I also went back and changed some things as I learned more about how Flask and SQLAlchemy worked.
 The design definitely became more complex than I expected, but I think it makes more sense now.

 ### Did you choose to use an ORM or raw SQL?
 Why?